-The undersigned shareholder of Independent Bancshares, Inc. hereby appoints James H. Powell or, or either of them, with full power of substitution to each, the proxies of the undersigned to vote, as designated below, the shares of the undersigned at the special meeting of shareholders of Independent Bancshares, Inc. to be held on, 2000, and at any adjournments thereof; (a) PROPOSAL TO APPROVE THE MERGER AGREEMENT, providing for the merger of Independent with and into United, pursuant to which each outstanding share of common stock of Independent will be converted, subject to certain terms, conditions, and adjustments as described in the merger agreement, into 0.4211 of a share of common stock of United, and instead of the issuance of fractional shares of United, United will pay cash in an amount equal to the fraction multiplied by \$38.00.
-FOR AGAINST ABSTAIN (b) IN ACCORDANCE WITH THEIR BEST JUDGMENT with respect to any other matters that may properly come before the meeting and any adjournment thereof.
-Please date and sign this Proxy exactly as your name appears below: Dated:, 2000 [LABEL]
+of Independent Bancshares, Inc. hereby, or either of them, with full proxies of the undersigned to vote, as undersigned at the special meeting of Inc. to be held on, RGER AGREEMENT, providing for the merger resuant to which each outstanding share of converted, subject to certain terms, in the merger agreement, into 0.4211 of dinstead of the issuance of fractional ash in an amount equal to the fraction ABSTAIN BEST JUDGMENT with respect to any other meeting and any adjournment thereof. as your name appears below: Dated:, 2000